abpframework/abp/docs/en/Community-Articles/2022-11-29-Rate-Limiting/Post.md

 });
 ```

-- **DisableRateLimiting:** It is used to disable `ConcurrencyLimiter` for razor pages, which we set globally when tenant is available.
+- **DisableRateLimiting:** It is used to disable the `ConcurrencyLimiter` for razor pages, which we set globally when the tenant is available.
 - **RequireRateLimiting:** We have enabled the rate limiter, which we define according to whether the user is authenticated or not, for all controllers.

 ## `EnableRateLimiting` and `DisableRateLimiting` attributes

 It's kind of unrealistic to always use rate limiting for all controllers or pages.
-Many times, we may want to throttle a particular endpoint or page.
+We may want to throttle a particular endpoint or page many times.
 In such cases, we can use the `EnableRateLimiting` and `DisableRateLimiting` attributes.
 The `EnableRateLimiting` and `DisableRateLimiting` attributes can be applied to a controller, action method, or razor rage.
 Check [here](https://learn.microsoft.com/en-us/aspnet/core/performance/rate-limit?preserve-view=true&view=aspnetcore-7.0#enableratelimiting-and-disableratelimiting-attributes) for more.

 ## Rate limit an HTTP handler

-Rate limiting when sending an HTTP request can be good practice, especially in service-to-service communication.
+Rate limiting when sending an HTTP request can be a good practice, especially in service-to-service communication.
 Because, resources are consumed by apps that rely on them, and when an app makes too many requests for a single resource, it can lead to *resource contention*.
 Resource contention occurs when a resource is consumed by too many clients, and the resource is unable to serve all of the apps that are requesting it.
 This can result in a poor user experience, and in some cases, it can even lead to a denial of service (DoS) attack.
-Since there are similar codes, I will not mention an example in this article, but to avoid such situations, you can write your own HTTP handler like [here](https://learn.microsoft.com/en-us/dotnet/core/extensions/http-ratelimiter#implement-a-delegatinghandler-subclass).
+Since there are similar codes, I will not mention an example in this article, but to avoid such situations, you can write your own HTTP handler as [here](https://learn.microsoft.com/en-us/dotnet/core/extensions/http-ratelimiter#implement-a-delegatinghandler-subclass).

 ## How does it work?